Skillz4Killz/Muslim-Islam-Discord-Bot/README.md

 6. Enjoy!

 If it does not work please contact us at the discord link above to get support or make an issue.

-## Inviting The Bot To Your Server

-At this time, I will not be showing you how to add the bot because I do not feel it is ready or completed to a point where it should be added to a server.
-It is still very much in development and should be treated as such.
-Feel free to test the bot out on the discord server above.
-In the meantime, if you already know how to invite bots it is a public bot and you can invite it but once again I would highly recommend against it.

 ## Contributing